Tara Veer

 Tara Veer is a Canadian politician, who was elected mayor of Red Deer, Alberta in the 2013 municipal election.
-She was the youngest mayor at age 35, and the second woman of the city's history, after Gail Surkan, to be elected mayor of the city.
+She was the youngest mayor at age 35, and the second woman in the city's history, after Gail Surkan, to be elected mayor of the city.

-Prior to her election as mayor, Veer served on Red Deer City Council for nine years.
+Prior to her election as mayor, Veer served on the Red Deer City Council for nine years.